Trivivium/devops-2k20/report/REPORT.md

 **Other interesting aspects**

-If we take a look at the overall maintainability of our Minitwit, it is dependent on We have chosen to define aspects of quality in which we are interested e.g maintainability.
+If we take a look at the overall state of our Minitwit, it is dependent on what we have chosen to define aspects of quality in which we are interested e.g maintainability.
 The assessment of software quality is a subjective process where we have to decide if an acceptable level of quality has been achieved.
 That is if we said we always would strive for having a score of 8/10 and thus calling it an acceptable